MarcisGailitis/Ofiicial-GCP-ACE-Study-Guide/Official GCP ACE study guide.md

 - Block:
   - Persistent disks are storage services that are attached to VMs in Compute Engine or Kubernetes Engine.
 - File:
-  - To have access to a file system housed on a network-attached storage.
+  - To have access to a file system housed on network-attached storage.
 - SQL
-  - Cloud SQL - GCPs managed relational darabase service for MySQL or PostgreSQL
+  - Cloud SQL - GCPs managed relational database service for MySQL or PostgreSQL
-  - Cloud Spanner - globally distributed relational database that combines benefits or relational database and ability to scale hirozontally.
+  - Cloud Spanner - globally distributed relational database that combines benefits or relational database and ability to scale horizontally.
 - NoSQL
   - Cloud Firestore - NoSQL document database
-  - Bloud Bigtable - wide-column data model for low latency read/write operations
+  - Cloud Bigtable - wide-column data model for low latency read/write operations
 - In-memory cache:
   - Cloud Memorystore - managed Redis

+### Networking

+VPC - Virtual Private Cloud can span the globe without relying on the public Internet.
+Traffic from any server on a VPC can be securely routed through the Google global network to any other point on the network.